woolstar/tools/README.md

 	towards the goals of STL (RAII, generics, containers) while still giving "to the metal" access over memory allocation.

+	Features static bound byte arrays, safe buffer "pointers", and a modern take on async networking and data handling (via channels).

 	include, data, io

+* ctl

+	The cucumbered Polymorphic Template Library, for more efficient storage of polymorphic sets.
+	Featuring list & vector with single allocation units.
+Takes the goals of BTL to the next level.

 * graphics